2024 - Best Nursing Schools in Utah

 Tuition and Costs of MSN Programs in Utah

 You can expect to incur some costs when going for your MSN.
-Each school will have its own tuition and fees, and it's important to inquire about what exactly tuition will cover so you know what additional expenses you may need to handle.
-As an example, Westminster College in Salt Lake City estimates its tuition costs for their MSN program to be roughly $44,520.
+Each school will have its tuition and fees, and it's essential to inquire about what exactly tuition will cover so you know what additional expenses you may need to handle.
+For example, Westminster College in Salt Lake City estimates its tuition costs for its MSN Family Nurse Practitioner program to be $53,718.